c1ndygao/cindygao.com/weloveyoubut.md

 because she always thinks she's running out of time.
 or maybe because she doesn't want to say anything.
 or maybe she feels she has nothing to say.

+#### always in chorus ####
+ma is sewing and putting the finishing touches on a dress i was wearing for that year's musical. was it "hello, dolly!"? who can remember something from half a lifetime ago. she calls me over to try it on.
+"why you do the musicals?"
+"because they are fun and my friends are all in it."
+"but you not good at it. always in chorus."

 #### are you? ####